Autumn Splendor Gallery

 Here's the scrappy version of Autumn Splendor, which Scarlett made as a 99" square quilt.
 The setting of the colors is barn raising, but with each leaf made from a different fabric.
 Instead of binding, the edging is prairie points, cut from assorted black prints.

 Scarlett's original quilt design was published in Great American Quilts 1993 and Scrap Quilts (1995) by Oxmoor House.
-She republished her pattern, as both printed and e-pattern, because the books are now out of print.
+She republished her digital pattern, because the books are now out of print.

 Here are some EQ7 color layouts showing how this block, and the whole quilt, can be done in different colorways and with creative fabric placement.